hetmanskyi-cloud/AWS/terraform/templates/README.md

 - **Never Hardcode Secrets:** All sensitive data (DB passwords, API keys, salts) is retrieved from **AWS Secrets Manager** at runtime.
 Do not pass secrets directly into the template variables.
 - **IAM Least Privilege:** The IAM role attached to the EC2 instances should have the minimum necessary permissions.
 This includes `secretsmanager:GetSecretValue` on specific secrets and `s3:GetObject` on specific S3 objects.
 - **Git Repository Security:** `user_data_ansible.sh.tpl` clones a public GitHub repository.
 For production use, it is strongly recommended to fork this repository into a private account and update the URL in the template to maintain control over the code being executed.
-- **Temporary Secret Exposure:** Both deployment scripts temporarily write secrets to disk in plain text, which is a security risk if the instance is compromised or the script fails before cleanup.
+- **Temporary Secret Exposure:** The deployment scripts temporarily write secrets to disk to pass them to downstream processes.
+This is a security risk if the instance is compromised or the script fails before cleanup.
   - `user_data_ansible.sh.tpl` writes secrets to `/tmp/extra_vars.json`.
-  - `user_data_runtime.sh.tpl` writes secrets to `/etc/environment`.
+  - `user_data.sh.tpl` and `user_data_runtime.sh.tpl` write secrets to `/etc/environment`.
-  This practice should be reviewed and potentially replaced with a more secure mechanism for production.
+  All scripts are designed to **delete these files or remove the secret lines** upon successful completion, but the risk during execution remains.
+For production, this process should be reviewed.
 - **EFS Security:** Ensure that the EFS security group only allows inbound NFS traffic (port 2049) from the EC2 instances that need to mount it.

 ---